Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 relevant to other frameworks.

 Requirements:
-   - A Poplar SDK environment enabled (see [Installation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/installation.html) of the PopTorch User Guide) guide for your IPU system)
+   - A Poplar SDK environment enabled (see the [Getting Started](https://docs.graphcore.ai/en/latest/software.html#getting-started) guide for your IPU system)
-   - The PopTorch Python library installed
+   - The PopTorch Python library installed (see [Installation](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/installation.html) of the PopTorch User Guide)
    - `pip install torchvision`

 ##	PyTorch and PopTorch DataLoader